SwagDevOps/ruby-grouik/README.md

 Grouik is a french onomatopoeia of a pig's shriek.

 Tired to require your own library file transversally from one file to another?
-If so, you sould give a try to ``Grouik``.
+If so, you should give a try to ``Grouik``.
 It will allow you to completely automate this task.

 ``Grouik`` eliminates the drudgery of handcrafting `require`